Zinc Alloy and the Hidden Riders of Tomorrow

 Track highlights: 1.
 "Venus Loon" - 2.
 "Sound Pit" - 4.
 "Galaxy" - 5.
 "Change" - 8.
 "Liquid Gang"

-9th studio album by T. Rex and the last to be produced by Tony Visconti.
-Again, the new album from Bolan doesn't add new dimensions or styles to his repertoire, and the album was received with less enthusiasm compared to his previous releases.
-A lot of the tracks sound much like former compositions, like was the case with Tanx (1973), and the album title made critics imply it a lesser copy of David Bowie's Ziggy Stardust and the Spiders From Mars (1972).
-It's not really that the music is bad, it contains several fine songs with perhaps a darker approach to life, but what perhaps made critics dislike the album is what may be seen as Bolan's attempt to stay on top despite having no ideas left, clinging on to a throne while the magic is dissolving.
+9th studio album by T. Rex following one year after Tanx (Jan.
+1973) is the band's final to be produced by Tony Visconti as also the final with drummer Bill Legend as band member.
+Once again, the new album from Bolan doesn't add new layers or styles to his repertoire, and the album was now received with less enthusiasm compared to previous releases.
+Many of the compositions here sound much like former songs, as had been the case with Tanx, and the album title made critics imply this as a lesser copy of Bowie's Ziggy Stardust and the Spiders From Mars (1972).
+It's not really that the music is bad, it actually contains several fine songs with perhaps a darker approach to life, but what could've made critics dislike the album is what may be seen as Bolan's attempt to stay on top despite not having any ideas left, clinging on to a formula and an imaginary throne while the magic has dissolved.